morganschuler/hotel/lib/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

 I think IMP is less tightly coupled.
 It does not directly depend on other classes as does IMP A to find the total price.

+My code: In my original code, my classes are very strongly coupled, and they call upon eachother across classes.
+To improve my design while refactoring, I would like to ensure that the classes only have single responsibility.